g2384/Life-In-The-UK/Facts.md

 The Commonwealth has no power over its members, although it can suspend membership.

+Membership to the Commonwealth is **voluntary**.

+The Commonwealth is based on the core values of
+- democracy,
+- good government
+- and the rule of law.

 # History

 During the Middle Ages many knights took part in the Crusades, in which European Christians fought for control of the **Holy Land**.